Uni-coder-harsh/Cerficate_email_automation/ReadMe.md

 ## License

-This project is licensed under Harsh.
+This project is licensed under MIT.
 Please see the LICENSE file for more details.